jmg04006/Autobots/README.md

 > 4. How long it took to finish a lap?
 > 5. Any issues observed?

 This is the [final navigation](https://youtu.be/jehrM9FV0Xk) from December 12, 2023!
+We collected 24,834 images.
+Each image had its respective throttle and steering value.

 ## Project Conclusions